jbellwaite/css-wk1-Code-Review-plant-haus/README.md

 # Plant Haus, a Website

-#### A simple website made to complete a Code Review for Week 1 CSS track at Epicodus.
+#### A simple website made to complete a code review for week 1 CSS track at Epicodus.
 Created 10/12/2017.

 #### By **Jessie Waite**

 ## Description

-A simple website made for Week 1 of Epicodus CSS track.
+A simple website made for week 1 of Epicodus CSS track.
 The website showcases a product for sale.
 In this case, the product is a plant.
 The website includes the following requirements:

 * _Centered elements_
 * _One large image with an absolutely positioned table (used in lieu of a caption)_